bitcoincashorg/bitcoincash.org/spec/cashaddr.md

 If PolyMod returns non-zero, then the address was broken.

-The following adresses can be used as test vector for checksum computation since they purposedly do not have a valid payload:
+The following addresses can be used as test vectors for checksum computation since they have a valid checksum but purposely do not have a valid payload:
  - prefix:x64nx6hz
  - p:gpf8m4h7
  - bitcoincash:qpzry9x8gf2tvdw0s3jn54khce6mua7lcw20ayyn